EGaraldi/corecon/paper/paper.md

-At the time of writing, `CoReCon` contains data for the following physical quantities: ionised fraction, IGM temperature at mean density, effective optical depth of the HI and HeII Lyman-$\alpha$ forest, flux power spectrum of the Lyman-$\alpha$ forest, CMB optical depth, galaxy and quasar UV luminosity functions, column density ratio, and mean free path of ionizing photons.
+At the time of writing, `CoReCon` contains data for the following physical quantities: ionised fraction, IGM temperature at mean density, effective optical depth of the HI and HeII Lyman-$\alpha$ forest, flux power spectrum of the Lyman-$\alpha$ forest, CMB optical depth, galaxy and quasar UV luminosity functions, column density ratio, mean free path of ionizing photons, star-formation-rate density.

 The `CoReCon` module can be easily installed via `pip` and is fully documented online.